MeganRoberts-dev/march-24-hackathon/README.md

 ## Objectives

 To celebrate World Happiness Day, our objective was to create a harmonious space where users could navigate to content that would provide them with happiness.
 This meant creating content that would appeal to people looking for different things:

-1. An online oasis - achieved through a visual and auditory experience.
+1. An online moment of calm - achieved through a visual and auditory experience.
-2. Joy - by playing a game.
+2. Reinvigorating energy - by playing a game with a soundtrack to match.

-3. Laughter - from viewing amusing content.
+We then wanted a user to be able to share their happiness with others by incorporating an email service.

 ### Target Audience